atlassian-labs/json-schema-viewer/README.md

 To run this project locally:

 1. Run `yarn` to install the dependencies.
-1. Run `yarn gen-schema` to generate source from schema.
+1. (Optional, automatically runs on install) Run `yarn gen-schema` to generate source from schema.
-1. In one terminal, run `yarn http-serve`
-1. In another terminal, run `yarn build-dev --watch`
+1. Run `yarn start` to start Webpack Dev server

 Now open: http://localhost:8080 to see the site and develop it live.